 This sort of malware isn’t always malicious, but it can still cause damage by slowing down your system and bombarding you with pop-ups.
 Adware isn’t designed to destroy your computer or steal your data—it wants to get you to buy whatever it’s selling.

 Getting adware off your computer can be a frustrating process, but it’s worth it.
 To wipe the slate clean, you want to completely disconnect from the internet, uninstall the programs through the Control Panel, and scan your computer to make sure you got everything.
-You can also use a spyware removal tool like MalwareBytes (it’s free) to scrub your machine clean.
+You can also use a spyware removal tool like MalwareBytes (its free version is great, read our Malwarebyte review) to scrub your machine clean.

 A rootkit lets someone other than you access and take control of your computer.
 And it does it without you knowing that it’s happening.
 The owner of a rootkit can covertly change system settings, access files, and monitor user activity.
 There are some legitimate uses for rootkits (usually by law enforcement, parents, or employers), so they’re not always considered malware.

 How to get rid of rootkits

 Wiping out rootkits on your computer isn’t as straightforward as detecting and removing other forms of malware.
 There is no specially designed program that finds and removes rootkits.
 That means getting rid of rootkits could be as simple as giving your system a good cleaning or as complicated as a complete rebuild.

 Related articles on SafeWise

 - David Bisson, Tripwire, "10 of the Most Significant Ransomware Attacks of 2017," December 2017.
 Accessed March 29, 2022.